guangying94/AzureIoT/README.md

 If the environment requires a custom field gateway, then the devices can connect tp the field gateway directly, and from gateway, the system will process the data and send it over to Azure.

 ##### 3. Custom Cloud Gateway
-This is similar to method 1, but it will go thru another cloud gateway instead of sending telemtry to Azure directly.
+This is similar to method 1, but it will go thru another cloud gateway instead of sending telemetry to Azure directly.

 ##### 4. Field Gateway + Custom Cloud Gateway
 This is combination of method 1 and 2, and the connection between field gateway and custom cloud gateway is established via VPN.